 If you aim to score highly in your St Andrews Medical School Year 1 exams, Medibuddy’s Year 1 pre-clinical revision resource is your ideal starting point.

 At St Andrews Medical School, the pre-clinical years encompass the first three years of the course.
-During these years, you’ll receive an introduction to medicine, studying topics like immunology, anatomy of the back, and cardiovascular and respiratory systems.
-By Year 3, you’ll shift towards more complex subjects like the central nervous system and endocrine organs while beginning clinical attachments to apply your knowledge in real healthcare settings.
+During these years, you’ll receive an introduction to medicine, studying topics like immunology, blood groups and transfusion, and the structure of skeletal, cardiac and smooth muscle.
+By Year 3, you’ll shift towards more complex subjects like the central nervous system, while beginning clinical attachments to apply your knowledge in real healthcare settings.

 Medibuddy’s Pre-Clinical Year 1 Question Bank is tailored specifically to meet the needs of St Andrews Medical School students, providing a comprehensive tool for revision.
 It mirrors the St Andrews medical curriculum, offering structured practice questions that align with the topics and exam formats you’ll encounter in Year 1.